South Australia's multi-million-dollar cruise industry

 The South Australian Tourism Commission (SATC) is the lead State Government body for the cruise industry in South Australia.
-To further grow the sector, we have developed the South Australian Cruise Ship Action Plan 2025 and are committed to:
+The SATC's Cruise Plan Action 2035 will be launched soon.

 South Australian ports and anchorages